TET2 c.2355del, p.His786MetfsTer27

 PM6 (Not Applied) Strength Modified

 According to standard ACMG guidelines, the rule for PM6 is: "Assumed de novo, but without confirmation of paternity and maternity".
-The evidence for this variant shows: no de novo data are provided.
+The evidence for this variant shows: no parental data are available to assume de novo status.
 Therefore, this criterion is not applied.

 PP1